onflow/cadence/docs/language.md

 > 🚧 Status: Interfaces are not implemented yet.

 An interface is an abstract type that specifies the behavior of types that *implement* the interface.
-Interfaces declare the required functions and fields, as well as the access for those declarations, that implementations need to provide.
+Interfaces declare the required functions and fields, as well as the access for those declarations, that implementing types need to provide.

 There are two kinds of interfaces: